Introduction To MapReduce Interview Questions And Answers

 1. What is MapReduce?

-MapReduce is a simple parallel data programming model designed for scalability and fault-tolerance.
-In other words, it is a framework which processes parallelizable problems in large data sets using the concept of nodes (the number of computers) which are in turn classified as clusters if it is a local network and uses the same hardware or grids if they are geographically distributed and use different hardware.
+MapReduce is a simple parallel data programming model designed for scalability and fault tolerance.
+In other words, it is a framework that processes parallelizable problems in large data sets using the concept of nodes (the number of computers) which are in turn classified as clusters if it is a local network and uses the same hardware or grids if they are geographically distributed and use different hardware.
 The MapReduce essentially comprises of a Map () function and a Reduce () function.
-It was pioneered by Google and processes many petabytes of data every day.
-It was made popular by the open-source Hadoop project and is used at Yahoo, Facebook and Amazon to name a few.
+It was pioneered by Google and processed many petabytes of data every day.
+It was made popular by the open-source Hadoop project and is used at Yahoo, Facebook, and Amazon, to name a few.

 2. What is MapReduce used for-By Company?